jsaintvanne/MyMSMSstudy/MSpurity/README.md

 ***
 ## Problems
 I'm trying to use this package on a local Galaxy.
+It looks that works but some problems persist :
+- the famous pic 166.08 (`STD_MIX1_POS`) is in the raw_data object after `readMSData` function, as a MS2 precursorMZ.
+It is lost in the following steps for MS1 peaks cause it is not present as MS1 peak.
+That is strange.
+And that is why it can't be map in the next step (`frag4feature`).

 ***
 ## Development
+Galaxy has been reproducted in local to be able to make some modifications on the script.